 - Is there enough work for a full-time accountant?
 For many companies, a 40-hour a week accountant would be in excess of the time required to perform the basic accounting functions they may need, e.g., monthly close process, issuing invoices, entering and paying bills, performing payroll, etc.

-If your company needs the resources of a complete accounting team, but is not in a position to support the costs and management time of that entire team, then you should consider outsourcing your accounting functions.
+If your company needs the resources of a complete accounting team but is not in a position to support the costs and management time of that entire, full-time team, then outsourcing your accounting functions is a very viable, flexible, and turn-key option for your business.

-Outsourced accounting companies such as Signature Analytics provide you with flexibility in terms of the number of hours of service to receive, provide a higher level of experience through oversight by more senior-level individuals, and ensure efficient service by experienced accountants (staff accountant through CFO level).
-The accounting teams at outsourced accounting companies work with multiple clients so they have identified time saving methods that allow them to complete challenging tasks in significantly less time than a typical bookkeeper.
+Outsourced accounting companies such as Signature Analytics provide you with flexibility in terms of the number of hours of service to receive, provide a higher level of experience through oversight by more senior-level individuals, and ensure efficient service by experienced accountants (staff accountants through CFO level expertise).
+The accounting teams at outsourced accounting companies work with multiple clients so they have identified time-saving methods that allow them to complete challenging tasks in significantly less time than a typical bookkeeper.

-- Looking for capital investment from financial institutions – Perhaps you have a capital requirement in the near future and plan to approach different financial institutions.
+Perhaps you have a capital requirement in the near future and plan to approach different financial institutions.
 Providing financial information with obvious errors, inconsistencies, or lack of organization could severely impact your ability to raise capital as it may be challenging for the lenders to truly understand the results of the business without transparent financial information.
 When hiring an outsourced accounting company, you can be confident that the financial statements are timely and accurate.
 Furthermore, they will provide you with a high-level financial resource that can assist in preparing analyses of the financial information in a professional manner making the lender proposal process less arduous.
-These statements may be used as a resource to assist in conversations with those providing capital assistance to ensure a complete understanding of the businesses results of operations.
+These statements may be used as a resource to assist in conversations with those providing capital assistance to ensure a complete understanding of the business’s results of operations.

 If you think your company could benefit from outsourcing your accounting services, contact Signature Analytics for a free consultation.